Radio Victory: Victory FM and Radio Victory 1994-1999

 The name Victory, as a radio station for the Portsmouth area, was re-invented in 1994 to mark the city's 800th birthday and the 50th anniversary of D-Day (the city was the world's focus for this, hosting many events, including a dinner for world leaders in the Guildhall).
 Victory FM was set up by Mark Samways with the help of Kevin Huffer.
 Alex Bentley, the city's Lord Mayor during the set-up period, was most encouraging and helped by arranging for the council to provide space for the studios in the civic offices for a peppercorn rent.
-This first outing for the new service acquired a 28-day broadcast licence, called Restricted Service Licence (RSL), from the Radio Authority.
+This first outing for the new service acquired a 28-day Restricted Service Licence from the Radio Authority.

 It returned to the air twice more as Victory FM – over the Christmas period of 1994 and again in 1995 to mark VE Day's 50th anniversary.
-The studios for this period were located in the Anchor House, North End and were loaned by the owners the Bradford and Bingley Building Society.
+The studios for this period were located in Anchor House, North End and were loaned by the owners Bradford and Bingley Building Society.
 The building had been empty since the Hampshire Building Society closed for business.

-The name was kept alive by predominantly the same team, broadcasting from a studios in Twyford Avenue, Stamshaw, this time broadcasting as Radio Victory on cable TV and with occasional temporary FM licences for special occasions, such as their own launch on cable at Christmas 1995 and to cover the Special Olympics.
+The name was kept alive predominantly by the same team, broadcasting from a studio in Twyford Avenue, Stamshaw, this time broadcasting as Radio Victory on cable TV and with occasional temporary FM licences for special occasions, such as their own launch on cable at Christmas 1995 and to cover the Special Olympics.
 A total of six 28-day RSL FM broadcasts were made from 1994 to 1998.

 Victory FM, Victory 107.4 and 107.4 The Quay 1999 - 2010

-When Greater Portsmouth was re-issued with its own ILR franchise, Radio Victory won the bid.
-It returned to the airwaves on 19 September 1999 as Victory FM on 107.4 FM.
+When Greater Portsmouth was re-issued with its own commercial radio licence, Radio Victory won the bid, returning to the airwaves on 19 September 1999 as Victory FM on 107.4 FM.
 The station was acquired by TLRC at the end of 1999, and 2000 saw a massive change of personnel.
 It would seem that, without the key members who took the station from 28-day RSL to full-time FM licence, it was unable to compete in the RAJAR ratings against now established local rivals like Ocean FM and Wave 105.
-The station later relaunched as Victory 107.4 and 107.4 The Quay, allying itself closely to Portsmouth Football Club (PFC) who from Autumn of 2009 became the sole owners.
-During 2010 PFC sold the station to Celador's radio arm and the frequency became part of a regional station called The Breeze on 4 July 2010.
-The local studios in Twyford Avenue used since 1999 were closed.
+The station later relaunched as Victory 107.4 and 107.4 The Quay, allying itself closely to Portsmouth Football Club who, from Autumn of 2009, became the sole owners.
+In 2010 the station was sold to Celador's radio arm and the frequency became part of a regional station called The Breeze on 4 July 2010.
+The local studio in Twyford Avenue used since 1999 was closed.